icme/cme252-optimization/notes.md

 - give examples with convex problem transformations
 - clean up SVM examples so less code is duplicated
 - but each problem into a function of its own: SVM, SpVC, SVC..
+- make it more explicit that convex <= concave gives a convex set
+- add component-wise composition rule to make more interesting examples

 ## nonlinear discrimination